slackapi/template-action-and-dialog/how_it_works.md

-# Message Action and Dialog Blueprint
+# Message Action and Modal Blueprint

 This demo app allow users to export a message in Slack from the message action menu to a 3rd party system (let's call the fictional app *ClipIt*) using a [message actions](https://api.slack.com/actions) and a [Dialog](https://api.slack.com/dialogs).